 Instead of leaning all of your branches and sticks into each other, let’s lean them on top of a large log.

-Figure out where the wind is coming from then place your biggest piece of wood perpendicular to the wind.
+Figure out where the wind is coming from then place your biggest piece of firewood perpendicular to the wind.

-Start your fire on the downwind side of the log by adding pieces of kindling and small twigs right next to it, and then light the tinder.
+Start your fire on the downwind side of the log by adding pieces of kindling wood and small twigs right next to it, and then light the tinder bundle.

 It’ll block the wind from putting out that fire.